MadLittleMods/crispin-mulberry-fe-nat/README.md

 # Crispin & Mulberry: Nerdery Front-end (NAT)

 The NAT(Nerd Assessment Test) is a code challenge and technical component of the Nerdery candidate interview process.
+The task is to create a full site from the given Photoshop PSD.

 The [instructions given are available here](https://github.com/MadLittleMods/crispin-mulberry-fe-nat/blob/master/src/%23project/instructions.md).